Cavity-induced quantum droplets: Effective energy

-The formation of quantum droplets can be understood from analyzing $E_0$.
-For fixed $N$, (C1) and (C2) impose that the system exhibits an energy minimum with respect to the volume $V$ \cite{gajda2021stability}.
-For repulsive contact interaction, the BEC mean-field energy Eq.~(\ref{meanFieldPotential}) is positive and convex with respect to $V$.
-Conversely, due to $\Delta_{\rm C} < 0$, which implies $\mathcal{I}<0$, the contribution of the cavity quantum fluctuations Eq.~(\ref{cavityCorrection}) turns out to be negative, which is typical for a roton mode.
-Thus, adding Eqs.~(\ref{meanFieldPotential}) and (\ref{cavityCorrection}) can lead to an energetic minimum as depicted in Fig.~\ref{energyPerParticle}.
+For fixed $N$, the conditions (C1) and (C2) impose that the system exhibits an energy minimum with respect to the volume $V$ \cite{gajda2021stability}.
+For repulsive contact interaction, the BEC mean-field energy Eq.\ (\ref{meanFieldPotential}) is positive and convex with respect to $V$.
+Conversely, due to $\Delta_{\rm C} < 0$ implying $\mathcal{I}<0$, the contribution of the cavity quantum fluctuations in Eq.\ (\ref{cavityCorrection}) turns out to be negative, which is typical for a roton mode.
+Thus, the combined effective energy $E_0$ can have a minimum as depicted in Fig.\ \ref{energyPerParticle}.
 To maintain the homogeneous phase, we need to stay below the Dicke phase transition.
-Since the latter occurs when the roton mode becomes soft, we derive the critical value $\mathcal{I}_{\text{cr}} = -2[(k^2/M)+2gn]/N(\sqrt{\pi}\erf[L/2\xi]\;\!\xi/L)^4$ from the condition $\Omega=0$.
+Since the latter occurs when the roton mode becomes soft, from the condition $\Omega=0$ we obtain the critical value $\mathcal{I}_{\rm cr} = -2[(k^2/M)+2gn]/[N(\sqrt{\pi}\erf[L/2\xi]\;\!\xi/L)^4]$.

 The emergence of $E_{\text{ac}}$ from a single roton mode has an important physical implication.
-In the thermodynamic limit, $N, L, \xi \to \infty$, while $N/V =$ const.\ and $L/\xi=$ const.
-Furthermore, the coupling of a single atom to the cavity vanishes, i.e., ${\cal G}_0 \to 0$, so that $\mathcal{I} V =$ const.\ holds.
-This renders the roton's energy contribution intensive, i.e., a {\it finite-size effect}.
-Consequently, in the limit of large $N$, the largest possible magnitude of $E_{\text{ac}}$, at $\Omega = 0$, will eventually be dwarfed by any extensive energy term.
+The thermodynamic limit is $N, L, \xi \to \infty$, while $N/V =$ const and $L/\xi =$ const.
+Furthermore, the coupling of a single atom to the cavity vanishes, i.e., ${\cal G}_0 \to 0$, so that $\mathcal{I} V$ is constant.
+Then, the roton's energy contribution becomes intensive, i.e., induces a {\it finite-size effect}.
+Consequently, in the limit of large $N$, the largest possible value of $E_{\text{ac}}$, at $\Omega = 0$, will eventually be dwarfed by any extensive energy term.
 Hence, self-bound droplets are only possible for systems of finite size. \\